ilri/csv-metadata-quality/README.md

 - Perform [Unicode normalization](https://withblue.ink/2019/03/11/why-you-need-to-normalize-unicode-strings.html) on strings using `--unsafe-fixes`
 - Remove unnecessary Unicode like [non-breaking spaces](https://en.wikipedia.org/wiki/Non-breaking_space), [replacement characters](https://en.wikipedia.org/wiki/Specials_(Unicode_block)#Replacement_character), etc
 - Check for "suspicious" characters that indicate encoding or copy/paste issues, for example "foreˆt" should be "forêt"
+- Check for "mojibake" characters (and attempt to fix with `--unsafe-fixes`)
 - Remove duplicate metadata values
 - Check for duplicate items, using the title, type, and date issued as an indicator